Miyan Williams named Big Ten Offensive Player of the Week - NewsBreak

 EVANSTON, Ill.
 (WSYX) -- Fifth-ranked Ohio State came into its Week 6 game at Northwestern 5-0, fresh off its lopsided home win over Indiana in the Buckeyes' Big Ten opener the previous week.
 OSU's offense took a while to find a rhythm against the Wildcats, as star running back Maurice...

-Buckeyes arrive in East Lansing ahead of first road bout of season
+Buckeyes arrived in East Lansing ahead of first road bout of season

 COLUMBUS, Ohio (WSYX) — The Ohio State Buckeyes arrived in East Lansing Friday evening ahead of their first road game of the season.
 The unbeaten Buckeyes will face the 2-3 Michigan State Spartans Saturday.
 Ohio State has won eight straight games on the Spartans and leads the all-time series...